Transitional Housing Program for Homeless Young Adults (THP)

 About This Program

 The information in this program outline is provided by the program representative and edited by the CEBC staff.
-Transitional Housing Program for Homeless Young Adults (THP) has been reviewed by the CEBC in the area of: Youth Transitioning Into Adulthood, but lacks the necessary research evidence to be given a Scientific Rating.
+Transitional Housing Program for Homeless Young Adults (THP) has been reviewed by the CEBC in the area of: Youth Transitioning Into Adulthood Programs, but lacks the necessary research evidence to be given a Scientific Rating.

 Target Population: Emancipated foster and probation youth between the ages of 18-21 who are homeless or at risk of being homeless.
 The program is designed to allow teen parents and their child(ren) to participate.